tisv2000/video-library-servlets/README.md

 - Java 14 or higher
 - PostgreSQL server - for executing SQL scripts and working with DB
 - Tomcat server - for manual deployment of the application

+## Future improvements

+- Use H2 DB for tests, so that real (production) DB is not affected
+-